-1203.4.1 Ventilation area required.
-The minimum openable area to the outdoors shall be 4 percent of the floor area being ventilated.
+1203.5.1 Ventilation area required.
+The openable area of the openings to the outdoors shall be not less than 4 percent of the floor area being ventilated.

-1203.4.
-1.1 Adjoining spaces.
+122.214.171.124 Adjoining spaces.
 Where rooms and spaces without openings to the outdoors are ventilated through an adjoining room, the opening to the adjoining room shall be unobstructed and shall have an area of not less than 8 percent of the floor area of the interior room or space, but not less than 25 square feet ( 2.3 m2).
-The minimum openable area to the outdoors shall be based on the total floor area being ventilated.
+The openable area of the openings to the outdoors shall be based on the total floor area being ventilated.

-Exception: Exterior openings required for ventilation shall be permitted to open into a thermally isolated sunroom addition or patio cover provided that the openable area between the sunroom addition or patio cover and the interior room shall have an area of not less than 8 percent of the floor area of the interior room or space, but not less than 20 square feet ( 1.86 m2).
-The minimum openable area to the outdoors shall be based on the total floor area being ventilated.
+Exception: Exterior openings required for ventilation shall be permitted to open into a sunroom with thermal isolation or a patio cover provided that the openable area between the sunroom addition or patio cover and the interior room shall have an area of not less than 8 percent of the floor area of the interior room or space, but not less than 20 square feet ( 1.86 m2).
+The openable area of the openings to the outdoors shall be based on the total floor area being ventilated.

 1204.1 Equipment and systems.
-Interior spaces intended for human occupancy shall be provided with active or passive space-heating systems capable of maintaining a minimum indoor temperature of 68°F (20°C) at a point 3 feet (914 mm) above the floor on the design heating day.
+Interior spaces intended for human occupancy shall be provided with active or passive space heating systems capable of maintaining an indoor temperature of not less than 68°F (20°C) at a point 3 feet (914 mm) above the floor on the design heating day.